 The recoverable amount of the channel unit has been determined based on a value in use calculation using cash flow projections from financial budgets approved by management covering a five-year period.
 The projected cash flows have been updated to reflect the change in demand for products and services.
-The discount rate applied to cash flow projections were 15.4% and 14.9%, respectively, as at 31 December 2023 and 2022, and cash flows beyond the five-year period were extrapolated using both 0% growth rate as at 31 December 2023 and 2022, that was the same as the long-term average growth rate for the industry.
+The discount rate applied to cash flow projections were 13.8% and 15.4% as at 31 December 2024 and 2023, and cash flows beyond the five-year period were extrapolated using a 2% and 0% growth rate as at 31 December 2024 and 2023, respectively, that was the same as the long-term average growth rate for the channel unit's industry.